chemiker/sciolism-2019/README.md

 #### Description

-Description is used to fill the `<meta description>` tag.
+Description is used to fill the `<meta description>` tag for the post's site.

 #### Language

-You can use this if your site has multilingual content and you want to overwrite the default language code.
+You can use this if your site has multilingual content and you want to overwrite the default language code for the article.

 #### externalURL

 This allows you to overwrite the URL used for the headline link.
-The headline will also get a symbol to indicate that the headline has a link to an external resource.
+The headline will also get a symbol to indicate that the headline links to an external resource.
 This can e.g. be used if the main purpose of the post is to link to a article, video or whatever.

+### Internationalization

+The theme is ready for internationalization and comes with translations into English and German.

 ### Shortcodes
 #### Buttons